hyperledger/fabric/docs/source/commands/peersnapshot.md

 ## peer snapshot submitrequest
 ```
-Submit a request for a snapshot at the specified block.
+[DEPRECATED] Submit a request for a snapshot at the specified block.
 When the blockNumber parameter is set to 0 or not provided, it will submit a request for the last committed block.
+Instead of this command, use "peercli snapshot submitrequest".

 Usage:
   peer snapshot submitrequest [flags]